pharo-iot/PharoThings/README.md

 ![](doc/images/RaspRemotePlayground.png)

 By the way modeling specific board is very simple task (will be explained later).
-You are free to support it by yourself and contribute it to the project.
+You are free to support it by yourself and contribute it to this project.